MylesThomas/mylescgthomaspy/instructions.md

 Notes:
 - You will be asked to enter your credentials for the site ie. an API token that you can get/add from [here](https://test.pypi.org/manage/account/)
     - To log into test.pypi.org, authenticate using the Google Authenticator app on your phone
-    - I created a token called `global_token` with Scope for my entire account
+    - I created a token called `my_token` with Scope for my entire account

 Required: Repeating the above steps, but for PyPI (You will need this setup later for the pypi_publish step)
 - https://pypi.org/manage/account/
 - Make sure you authenticate via Google Authenticator app on your phone
-- Create an API token named `global_token` with Scope for entire account (don’t limit its scope to a particular project, since you are creating a new project.)
+- Create an API token named `my_token` with Scope for entire account (don’t limit its scope to a particular project, since you are creating a new project.)

-Optional: Adding a .pypirc file
+Required: Adding a .pypirc file
 - Navigate to your user profile in the file explorer: %USERPROFILE%
 - Create a file named .pypirc -> copy/paste contents from TestPyPI -> Save As no extension (so that .txt does not get added by your text editor)